 The pipes travel all over to share the sound they were created for.
 It’s a sound of charming reminiscence and a reminder of the cheerful tunes that used to fill public spaces.
 It’s a sound that fills churches and that connects us to the old greats like Bach’s Toccata and Fugue in D-Minor.

-But most of what the pipes play is folk songs ranging from French to Irish to American.
+But most of what the pipes play is older folk songs, waltzes and more ranging from French to Irish to American.

-Inside the truck, it may not look like the glorious organs from a church, but the sound is still there.
+Inside the trailer, it may not look like the glorious organs from a church, but the sound is still there.
 The red and blue lights hitting the curiosity inside add a theatrical ambiance to the lined prisms of tanned wood.
-These are usually the pipes that would hide behind walls while their prettier Victorian-painted superiors rested outside.
+These are usually the pipes that would hide behind walls while their prettier painted superiors rested outside.

 Now, these wooden blocks are the showstoppers.